jeffreyhanson/raptr/cran-comments.md

 Dear CRAN volunteers,

 Thank you very much for reviewing this submission.
 This submission contains documentation updates to address the NOTEs on CRAN's checks.
+It also fixes the aliasing for the package overview help file.

 Jeff